 • Proposed routes through Joshua tree forests that do not exist on the ground.

-• Most of the proposed routes barricaded and/or closed with signage to encourage revegetation and facilitate restoration efforts…
+• Most of the proposed routes are barricaded and/or closed with signage to encourage revegetation and facilitate restoration efforts…

 • One proposed route barricaded to prevent access into important riparian habitat in Kelso Creek and trespass into the adjacent Bright Star Wilderness.